Tergeltengis/to-do-app/README.md

 # To Do app

-`To Do` is an example of MERN Stack backend developed by Tergeltengis.
+`To Do` is an example of MERN Stack backend(folder structure) developed by Tergeltengis.

 ## Toolchain